US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/running.md

 GO
 ```

-Also ensure to set the environment variable for the functionapp, MSSQL_CLIENT_ID.
-This is stored as a secret in Keyvault.
+Also ensure to set the MSSQL_CLIENT_ID environment variable for the Function App.
+This is stored as a secret in Key Vault.

 ##### Azure Functions Core